meese-os/meeseOS/frontend/gui/README.md

 [OS.js](https://www.os-js.org/) is an [open-source](https://raw.githubusercontent.com/os-js/OS.js/master/LICENSE) web desktop platform with a window manager, application APIs, GUI toolkit, filesystem abstractions and much more.

-# OS.js GUI Module
+# MeeseOS GUI Module

-This is the main client GUI component module of OS.js.
+This is the main client GUI component module of MeeseOS.

 Contains all components and adapters for the default UIs.